1987 Ipswich Borough Council election

 The 1987 Ipswich Borough Council election was an election to the Ipswich Borough Council under the arrangement, whereby a third of the councillors were to stand for election, each time.

 It took place as part of the 1987 United Kingdom local elections.

-There were 16 wards each returning one councillor plus one bye-elections for St Margaret's Ward.
-The Labour Party retained control of the Council.
+There were 16 wards each returning one councillor plus one bye-election for St Margaret's Ward.
+The Labour Party retained control of the council.